 Finding the story: Immigration

-Prerequisites: No technical skills are needed for this workshop, though a little bit of comfort with math and some perseverance will help.
+This session is good for: Anyone.
+No technical skills are needed for this workshop, though a little bit of comfort with math and some perseverance will help.

 Angilee Shah is a senior editor for Global Nation, PRI's coverage of immigration in the US.
 She has reported from across Asia and on diverse cultures across the US, from Southern California to Minneapolis, where she currently based.
 She has been a fellow of the Institute for Justice and Journalism, the Journalism and Women Symposium and Illinois Humanities. @angshah